WFHU: History

 The WFHU motto WFHU 91-FIVE (originally WFHC, 91-FIVE) was created by Ray Eaton, a former student staff member, former General Manager and former Director of Broadcasting for FHU.
 The unique logo, which had '91' with the call letters WFHC/U on top on the right side of the number, and the spelled out 'FIVE', with a line separating the call letters and FIVE, was created by student staff members David Florida and Jay Simmons in 1990.

 The motto was changed a few years ago by Ron Means from 91-FIVE to the current motto of FM91.

 In 2014, Freed-Hardeman laid off many staff members of the Communications department, and since then, students have had complete control of the radio station.
 The following year, the brand name for the station changed again from FM91 to 91.5 the Lion.

-Current programming

-Shows on WFHU include: The Rockshop, Gospel Sunday, Big Band Sounds, WoodSongs Old-Time Radio Hour, The Roadshow, and more.

-The Rock Shop: Starting at 7 pm CST The Rock Shop brings its listeners a wide variety of rock which fits in with the variety format of the station.
-It starts off with soft rock and progressively gets harder throughout the night.